Skip to content

 load_external_modules¤

 This option allows resolving aliases (imports) to any external module.
 Modules are considered external when they are not part of the package your are injecting documentation for.
-Enabling this option will tell the handler to resolve aliases recursively when they are made public through the __all__ variable.
+Setting this option to True will tell the handler to resolve aliases recursively when they are made public through the __all__ variable.
+By default, the handler will only resolve aliases when they point at a private sibling of the source package, for example aliases going from ast to _ast.
+Set load_external_modules to False to prevent even that.

 Use with caution